CoTraderCore/COT-Fund-Bank/README.md

 4) Add ISmartBank to smartFund
 5) Bind SmartBank with SmartFund
 6) Bind SmartFund with SmartBank
+7) Removed approve and transferFrom concept, now fund can send assets directly from Bank

 #Next
 1) Change trade destination to BANK